Know the Laws: Virginia

 Generally, you can file for custody in Virginia only if Virginia is your child’s “home state.”* There are exceptions, however, which will be discussed more below.

-Virginia will qualify as your child’s home state if:
+Virginia will likely qualify as your child’s home state if:

 Mediation is a process where both parents will meet to try to come to an agreement on how to divide up custody and visitation, without leaving the decision to the judge.
 A third party who is neutral, generally called a mediator, meets with the parents to help them reach an agreement that both parties are happy with.

-Virginia law states that in all appropriate cases, the court should order that parents go through mediation before seeing a judge.* This is done in an effort to save time and money for everyone.
-However, if there is a history of family abuse, you can ask the court to skip the mediation process, and go straight to a hearing in front of a judge.**
+Virginia law states that in all appropriate cases, the court should order that parents go through mediation before seeing a judge.* However, if there is a history of family abuse, you can ask the court to skip the mediation process, and go straight to a hearing in front of a judge.**

 The goals of mediation include coming up with a schedule of when the child will see each parent, and figuring out how any disagreements between the parents will be handled in the future.*** You do not have to agree to anything you are not comfortable with or do not want.
 If an agreement cannot be reached, a hearing will be scheduled in front of a judge.